-- The EAL co-ordinator works with the Senior Leadership Team to monitor provision for all EAL children and evaluate its impact. - Census and assessment data is interpreted and analysed, noting and monitoring the progress of EAL children throughout school. - Data is used to inform priorities for action designed to raise standards and address gaps in achievement. - The EAL co-ordinator advises on specific provision for underachieving children learning English as an additional language, including the deployment of any bilingual and other support staff as well as the organisation and design of interventions. - The EAL Co-ordinator advises on continuing professional development centred on EAL provision for members of staff. - Keep up to date with current developments in EAL pedagogy and practice and share this with all teaching staff; - The needs of pupils newly arrived from overseas are met through a induction programme for new starters. - The EAL co-ordinator liaises with parents and carers to develop profiles which inform the development of strategies to meet children's social, emotional, language and learning needs.
+- Work with the Senior Leadership Team to monitor provision for all EAL children; - Collect census and assessment data to interpret and analyse, noting and monitoring the progress of EAL children throughout school; - Use data to inform priorities for action designed to raise standards and address gaps in achievement; - Advise on specific provision for underachieving children learning English as an additional language, including the deployment of bilingual and EAL support staff and the organisation and design of interventions; - Work with the leadership team to evaluate the impact of provision; - Advise on continuing professional development centred on EAL provision for members of staff; - Keep up to date with current developments in EAL pedagogy and practice and share this with all teaching staff; - Meet the needs of pupils newly arrived from overseas;

+- Liaise with parents and carers to develop profiles which inform the development of strategies to meet children's social, emotional, language and learning needs; - Use a range of assessments to inform planning; - Plan and organise an induction programme, including where necessary an early stage EAL programme.

-The staff member with responsibility for EAL liaises with senior leadership, teaching support colleagues, as well as external agencies, such as the Multicultural Development Team, to support the school's provision for EAL learners and their families.
+The staff member with responsibility for EAL liases with senior leadership, teaching support colleagues, as well as external agencies, such as the Multicultural Development Team, to support the school's provision for EAL learners and their families.

 Teaching and support staff receive training in appropriate strategies for working with EAL pupils.
-Recent examples of this include whole staff CPD led by MDT in Autumn 2020 and targeted development opportunities for staff working with newly arrived pupils from Afghanistan in Autumn 2021.
+For example, whole staff CPD led by MDT in Autumn 2020 and targeted development opportunities for staff working with newly arrived pupils from Afghanistan in Autumn 2021.